Pouteria glomerata

 Pouteria glomerata is a species of plant in the family Sapotaceae.
 It is distributed from Mexico to North-East Argentina.
 Its greatest presence is in Brazil, where it is known as abiurana-do-igapó (wetland abiurana).
 Mature fruit has a smooth and yellow pericarp, with four ovary locules.
 The subspecies Pouteria glomerata subsp. stylosa is endemic to the Amazon Basin, where it is called abiurana-roxa (purple abiurana).
+The subspecies Pouteria glomerata subsp. glomerata, formerly known as Pouteria hypoglauca, is native to Central America, and an edible fruit (called cinnamon apple), grown in Florida.